Healthcare Science (Cardiac Physiology) BSc

 Occupational Health Clearance

-All students will complete a pre-registration screening questionnaire which allows our occupational health team at the University support you to meet your true potential on the programme despite any pre-existing health concerns you may have.
+All students will complete a pre-registration screening questionnaire which allows our occupational health team at the University to support you to meet your true potential on the programme despite any pre-existing health concerns you may have.
 It is important that you notify us even if your symptoms are currently under control as we can ensure that you continue to be supported even if you are moving from different areas of the country.

 The process also allows our occupational health team to check your immunity requirements so we can ensure that both patients and you are protected and kept safe.
 This will involve understanding your immunisation record to date.